0

 Andes Paste

-Andes Paste We tried many new-to-us paste tomatoes from all over the world this year and were very happy with Andes.
+Andes Paste We tried many new-to-us paste tomatoes from all over the world and were very happy with Andes.
 The fruits are larger than Romas and we also found Andes more productive too.
 Our plants were 7′ tall!
 80 days Indeterminate

 Belmonte Pear